pygeoops/pygeoops/docs/user_guide.rst

 User guide
 ==========

-The main objective of pygeoops is to provide extra spatial algorithms that are not available in shapely.
+PyGeoOps provides some more exotic spatial algorithms that are not available in shapely.

 A full list of operations can be found in the :ref:`API reference<API-reference>`.